 Basics of information theory: entropy, mutual information, source and channel coding theorems.
 Basics of coding theory: error-correcting codes for information transmission and storage, block codes, algebraic codes, sparse graph codes.
 Basics of digital communications: sampling, quantization, digital modulation, matched filters, equalization.

 Big Data Networks

 Next generation networks will have tens of billions of nodes forming cyber-physical systems and the Internet of Things.
 A number of fundamental scientific and technological challenges must be overcome to deliver on this vision.
 This course will focus on (1) How to boost efficiency and reliability in large networks; the role of network coding, distributed storage, and distributed caching; (2) How to manage wireless access on a massive scale; modern random access and topology formation techniques; and (3) New vistas in big data networks, including distributed computing over networks and crowdsourcing.
 A selected subset of these problems, their mathematical underpinnings, state-of-the-art solutions, and challenges ahead will be covered.
-Given in alternate years.
-Not offered 2022-23.
+Not offered 2023-24.